Stop Beginning At The End!

 It took me an embarrassingly long time to figure this out for myself.

 But once I headed back to the beginning and did some of the necessary pre-work, I became comfortable with portraiture and love the results.
-My portraits started to come alive the way I had always wanted plus I was way more confident in my throughout the drawing process.
+My portraits started to come alive the way I had always wanted plus I was way more confident throughout my drawing process.

 That’s what I want for YOU.

 Welcome to the Portrait Prep Drawing Series!

 In this series of lessons, I want to lead you through the all-important fundamental information.
 If you’re anything like me, you might think you can skip all of this stuff.

 How to draw a line??
 Anatomy?
 Head construction?
 Sounds like a waste of time-- I’ll just study photography and find great reference photos instead.